Studies, Digital Life and Wellbeing

 - Keep Updated: use reliable sources to stay informed.
 Rely on experts and peer reviewed journals.
 Do not rely or share information from sources that are not trustworthy.
 Follow Norwegian Institute for Public Health's and NMBU's webpages.

 - Daily Routine: get up and go to bed at your regular times.
 Try to differentiate between work and free time, such as designating a space at home for only work.
-Set realistic and managable goals for each day.
+Set realistic and manageable goals for each day.
 Take planned breaks with others (digitally).
 Remember that learning is social, and it is important to discuss and examine academic materials together with others.
 Therefore, try to arrange digital discussion groups.

 How can I avoid strain injuries when working from home?